How to Beat Three Common Causes of Writing Procrastination – Today

 Fix it fast:

 This is the big one for many writers: procrastination gets bound up with a lack of confidence.
-I know just how this feels, because it happens to me all the time.
-I find it hard to get going with new pieces of writing because I know that as soon as I begin, all hopes of perfection have to be laid aside.
+I used to struggle with this a lot in the first few years of my writing career.
+I found it hard to get going with new pieces of writing because I knew that as soon as I started, all hopes of perfection would have to be set aside!

 If you find yourself doing the dishes, clearing your inbox, tidying your desk, sharpening your pencils … anything but writing … then you need to get past your fear of starting.